-Commonwealth Games Australia (CGA) and the Australian Paralympic Committee (APC) today announced a new ground-breaking partnership aimed at providing Australian athletes the best possible environment for success at the 2018 Gold Coast Commonwealth Games.
+Commonwealth Games Australia (CGA) and the Australian Paralympic Committee (APC) today (30 May) announced a new groundbreaking partnership aimed at providing Australian athletes the best possible environment for success at the 2018 Commonwealth Games.

 The first of its kind between peak bodies, the partnership will see a new level of collaboration between CGA and the APC, with the benefits shared by Australian athletes.

-As part of the agreement, the APC will contribute to the successful planning, organisation and management of the Australian Commonwealth Games Team, with the CGA in turn providing team service support for the Australia’s Paralympic Teams.
+As part of the agreement, the APC will contribute to the successful planning, organisation and management of the 2018 Australian Commonwealth Games team, with CGA, in turn, providing service support for the Australia’s Paralympic Teams.

-CGA Chief Executive Craig Phillips said that the partnership was ultimately a win for Australian sport.
+CGA’s Chief Executive Officer, Craig Phillips, said that the partnership was ultimately a win for Australian sport.

-“Commonwealth Games Australia believes that we stand the best chance of success by working collaboratively with our high performance partners,” he said.
+“Commonwealth Games Australia believes that we stand the best chance of success by working collaboratively with our high performance partners,” Phillips said.

-APC Chief Executive Lynne Anderson believes the initiative has the potential to give Australian athletes a strong competitive edge for many Commonwealth Games and Paralympic Games to come.
+Chief Executive Officer of the APC, Lynne Anderson, believes the initiative has the potential to give Australian athletes a strong competitive edge for many Commonwealth Games and Paralympic Games to come.

 “CGA and the APC share many similar objectives and face similar challenges, and we feel strongly that by joining forces, we will be better equipped to overcome those challenges,” Anderson said.

-“CGA recognizes that the APC has developed the capability to successfully plan and deliver large-scale, multi-sport national teams that achieve performance success within a positive, cohesive team environment.
+“CGA recognises that the APC has developed the capability to successfully plan and deliver large-scale, multi-sport national teams that achieve performance success within a positive, cohesive team environment.

 “We are very excited to be invited to share our expertise with CGA during the Gold Coast 2018 campaign, and we look forward to strengthening our relationship as we look towards achieving success at the Tokyo Paralympic Games in 2020.